 Bank anglers use typical tactics including fishing bait off the bottom or below a bobber or casting lures such as spinners and spoons.

 Many boat anglers will use lead back-bouncing or diver techniques or run plugs such as Kwikfish or FlatFish behind their drift boats to ease their offerings into prime holding water.

-The primary winter steelhead run here is wild, but the Elk is one of a handful of Oregon coastal streams where anglers have a modest bag limit for wild steelhead.
-At this writing, that limit is one per day and five per year, and they count toward the combined salmon and steelhead bag limits.
+The primary winter steelhead run here is wild, but the Elk is one of a handful of Oregon coastal streams where anglers have a modest daily and seasonal bag limit for wild steelhead.
 Always check for current regulations before fishing.